KaSchr/CSVP_Code_Supplement/README.md

 # CSVP_Code_Supplement

-This repository contains the code and data supplement for the research paper entitled __"Data-driven competitor-aware positioning in on-demand vehicle rental networks"__.
+This repository contains the code and data supplement to accompany the research paper entitled __"Data-driven competitor-aware positioning in on-demand vehicle rental networks"__.
+The paper proposes a novel operational problem that considers vehicle positioning in on-demand rental networks such as carsharing in the wider context of a competitive market in which users select vehicles based on access.
+The presented solution approach combines online machine learning to predict market-level demand and supply with dynamic mixed integer non-linear programming (MINLP).
+For evaluation a discrete event simulation based on real-world data from Car2Go and DriveNow is used.

-The provided data and code samples are intended to facilitate replication and benchmark analyses of the presented research.
-In particular it contains (1) sample real-world carsharing and contextual data for a full week, (2) Julia code of the optimization model and (3) Julia code of the simulation framework.
+The provided data and code samples focus on the optimization and simulation aspect of the paper and are intended to facilitate replication and benchmark analyses of the presented research.
+In particular the repository contains (1) sample real-world carsharing and contextual data for a full week, (2) Julia code of the optimization model and (3) Julia code of the simulation framework.

 For ease of use, all code has been compiled into a single jupyter notebook (.ipynb) with extensive annotations and descriptions.